Drag chains and Wiring

-One quick note, if you plan on adding more wiring into the drag chains in the future, it’s worthwhile to permanently remove every other cover tab since the wire will still be held in just as well but opening and closing them will take half the time.
+If you plan on adding more wiring into the drag chains in the future, we recommend removing every other cover tab as well.
+The wire will be held in just as well but opening and closing them will take half the time.
 You can stick the extras into a baggy to save for later if you wish.

 At this stage, it’s a good idea to grab the router you’ll be using with your machine.
 We’ll show these steps using the RTMakita RT0700 / RT0701 trim router that we recommend.
 Also, grab the motor wires from the motor box while you’re at it.

-**ONE IMPORTANT NOTE ABOUT THE MAKITA: when using the Makita 0700 / RT0701 for the LongMill you won’t need to use the router base, just the main router body.
+**IMPORTANT NOTE: when using the Makita 0700 / RT0701 you won’t need to use the router base, just the main router body.
 The package also comes with two wrenches to tighten and release the collet which holds the cutting tools in place.
 You’ll see a red button near the collet nut, but please refrain from using this red button.
-We’ve heard occasional reports from our users that using this red button can sometimes cause excessive stress to the router body and occasionally cause the whole body to crack open.
+Using this red button can stress the router body and occasionally cause the whole body to crack open.

 We recommend going back and forth between the two bolts to keep them parallel; and make sure not to over-tighten them.
-If you do over-tighten these bolts and start to strip the bolt head, these bolts can be substituted with the M5 bolts that came with your machine if you have any extras.
 It’s also best to face your router power cable towards the left side (pictured) since the dust shoe hose port sticks up on the right side of the router mount.

 Grab a motor cable and connect it to the Z-axis NEMA 23 motor.
 If you have a cable bundle on your motor then the motor cable will still attach in a similar manner.
-Both connector types are designed to only go in one way, so find the orientation where the connector attaches with ease.
+The connectors can only go in one way, so find the orientation where the connector attaches with ease.

 Grab the drag chain for the X-axis (the longer one for the 30×30) and seat the Z-axis motor and the router wire into the drag chain.
-Make sure that you have the correct end of the drag chain (with a pin-type link) so that you’ll be able to connect it to the mounted end link (pictured), and so that the drag chain can bend in the right direction against the X-axis.
+Make sure that you have the correct end of the drag chain (with a pin-type link).
+This way, you’ll be able to connect it to the mounted end link (pictured), and it’ll bend in the right direction against the X-axis.
 You can start to re-clip the tabs in place.